Insurance CRMinsurance CRMCRM comparison

 What it does well: GoHighLevel excels at marketing automation and lead nurturing.
 The drag-and-drop funnel builder and email campaign tools are among the best available.
 If your primary need is lead follow-up via email campaigns and you have technical staff to configure it, GoHighLevel can be powerful.

 Where it falls short: GoHighLevel was built for marketing agencies, not insurance agents.
+See our full GoHighLevel vs SalesPulse comparison for a deeper breakdown.
 There's no built-in dialer, no insurance-specific fields, no commission tracking, and no carrier integration.
 Getting it configured for insurance workflows requires significant setup time or hiring someone who specializes in GoHighLevel for insurance.
 At $97-$297/month, you still need to add separate phone tools.

 Pricing: $97/month (Starter) to $297/month (Agency).
 Dialer, additional phone minutes, and contacts are extra.